verifa/website/src/posts/helsinki-hashicorp-user-group-meetup-6-summary.md

 ---
 type: Event
 title: 'Helsinki HashiCorp User Group Meetup #6 summary'
 subheading: A summary of the sixth Helsinki HashiCorp User Group (HUG) including presentations on Infrastructure as Code in early stage startups and Azure Landing Zone.
 authors:
 - ckurowski
 tags:
 - HashiCorp
 date: 2023-04-28
-image: "/blogs/helsinki-hug-6/hug-summary-blog-6.png"
+image: "/static/blog/helsinki-hug-6/hug-summary-blog-6.png"
 featured: true
-jobActive: true

 ---
 **Helsinki HashiCorp User Group is a meetup full of interesting talks and insights about all things HashiCorp, plus a chance to connect with fellow professionals and hobbyists alike.**